Best Running Apps | Find Your Perfect Tracker

 Overview

 If you enjoy the social and competitive side of running, Strava is the perfect app for you.
-It lets you compare your running times with other Strava members or your group of friends, making it a fun and motivating experience.
+It lets you compare your running times with other Strava members or your group of friends, making it a fun and motivating experience

 Strava’s Beacon feature is a safety measure that allows you to share your real-time location with up to three people while you’re running, and they don’t even need to have the app or be Strava members.

 Strava also enables you to create group challenges, like setting records for the fastest 5K or covering the most miles within a specific timeframe, keeping your friends and community engaged.
-You can access Strava on any iOS or Android device and on the Apple Watch.
+You can access Strava on any iOS or Android device and the Apple Watch.

 Pros